 Select one or more topics in the “Filter Results” box to view relevant projects.
 "Large-scale Projects" cover 4 or more states; the project summary describes the geographic range.

-If you want to dig deeper, click the “Science” tab at top of the summary for a more detailed scientific account, researcher names, grant information, links to references, and more.
+If you want to dig deeper, click the “Science” tab next to "Summary" for a more detailed scientific account, researcher names, grant information, links to references, and more.

 Project Coordinator: Maïté Agopian, EarthScope National Office